Skip to page content

 Researchers

-Developing and implementing interventions and assessment approaches to reduce disparities
+Developing and implementing interventions and assessment approaches to promote the use of evidence-based and reduce disparities

 • Implementing interventions among non-English-speaking parents and teachers to help increase knowledge of behavior modification strategies that can be used to improve child functional outcomes using verbal didactics, pictorial handouts, interpreters, and strategy modeling.
 Assessing the efficacy of these interventions using the ASK-Q.